oroinc/documentation/book/data_api.rst

     Authorization: WSSE profile="UsernameToken"
     X-WSSE: UsernameToken Username="...",PasswordDigest="...", Created="...", Nonce="..."

-Also, by providing additional requests header parameters, it is possible to retrieve additional information, such as the total number of records per certain resource with the GET method or total number of affected records with the DELETE method.
+Also, by providing additional requests header parameters, it is possible to retrieve additional information, such as a total number of records per certain resource with the GET method or a total number of affected records with the DELETE method.
 The **X-Include** request header can be used for such purposes.

-The following table describes all existing keys for X-Include header.
+The following table describes all existing keys for the X-Include header.

 +----------------+-----------------+---------------------------+-------------------------------------------------------+